How To Start an Online Coffee Business

 If you choose to go with WordPress.org, you will have to learn some HTML code at some point, or hire a web developer to help you iron out a few bugs with your website etc. (Again, it’s not necessary to hire someone, but you will be spending many, many nights trying to figure out the slight complexities to making your website and store the way you want it.)

 Consider this: Whichever route you choose, your shopping cart should be able to securely process PayPal and credit cards, if you want to sell physical products.
 You are able to do this with Shopify or Selz.

-Quick Tangent: What Is a “Website theme”?
+By The Way… What Is a “Website theme”?

-Answer: A Theme is the code package that provides a specific “look and feel” of your website.
-A baking website will perhaps have a different theme than a corporate-based website.
 A website theme comes bundled in a package of code, which the platform reads – and which is displayed to you and viewers of your website.
+Some website themes are free but don't have a lot of customizing options.
+Others website themes you need to pay for.

-The Easier Alternative: Use Shopify or Something Similar
+The Easier Alternative: Use Shopify or Selz

-The positives is that you will be able get this done all pretty quickly.
+The positives is that you will be able get this done all-pretty quickly.
 Shopify allows you to buy and upload a theme (or style of your website) and additional applications pretty easily.

 Option #1 (Recommended): To quickly and efficiently open up your online coffee business, pick a website and shopping cart plan on Shopify.